Matthew Debono Memorial Scholarship Program Frequently Asked Questions

 - When is the application deadline?

-Applications are accepted once a year between March 1 and March 31 with an April 1 deadline.
+Applications are accepted once a year between March 1 and March 31 with a March 31, 2015 deadline (11:59 pm eastern time).

 - How many scholarship cycles do you have per year and for what period does an award cover?